Rudolfov: Administrative division

 Hlinsko forms an exclave of the municipal territory.

 Etymology

 The name is derived from the personal name Rudolf, meaning "Rudolf's (town)".

 Geography

 Rudolfov is located about 4 km east of České Budějovice.
 It lies in the Třeboň Basin.
 The highest point is at 555 m above sea level.
+The Čertík Stream flows through the town and supplies there a system of several fishponds.